-Report on Compliance for Each Major Federal Program
+Report on Compliance for the Major Federal Program

-We have audited Walden Family Services' compliance with the types of compliance requirements described in the OMB Compliance Supplement that could have a direct and material effect on each of Walden Family Services' major federal programs for the year ended June 30, 2020.
-Walden Family Services' major federal programs are identified in the summary of auditor's results section of the accompanying schedule of findings and questioned costs.
+We have audited Walden Family Services' compliance with the types of compliance requirements described in the OMB Compliance Supplement that could have a direct and material effect on Walden Family Services' major federal program for the year ended June 30, 2021.
+Walden Family Services' major federal program is identified in the summary of auditor's results section of the accompanying schedule of findings and questioned costs.